Getting Started with Cowork

 - Visit claude.ai/download

-- Download the Claude Desktop app for macOS
+- Download the Claude Desktop app for your platform (macOS or Windows)

 - Install and launch the application

-- Sign in with your Anthropic account (Pro or Max)
+- Sign in with your Anthropic account (Pro, Max, Team Premium, or Enterprise)

 The Desktop app is your gateway to Cowork.
 Unlike the web interface, it has direct access to your filesystem with your permission.